Migrate from non-docker Seafile deployment to docker¶

-- Upgrade the version of the binary package to 8.0.x first, and ensure that the system is running normally.
+1. Upgrade the version of the binary package to latest version, and ensure that the system is running normally.
+(If you running a very old version of Seafile, you can following the FAQ item to migrate to the latest version)

 The following document assumes that the deployment path of your non-Docker version of Seafile is /opt/seafile.
 If you use other paths, before running the command, be careful to modify the command path.